GIGABOOST.AI

 • The "Stranger Danger" Filter: VCs are looking for operators, not just dreamers.
 A founder who understands how to navigate a professional ecosystem via social proofing signals a higher level of competence than one who relies on brute-force "spray and pray" tactics.

-1. The "Passive" Notification Phase (Days 1–3)
+What Happens During the "Passive" Notification Phase?
+(Days 1–3)

 • Profile Views: Simply viewing an investor's profile triggers a notification.
 It is the "hand-raise" of the digital age.